Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 ### Trial-Averaged Spectrum <a id="Trial-Averaged-Spectrum"></a>

-One goal of this module is to characterize the relations (if any) between the data recorded at the two ECoG electrodes.
+One goal of this notebook is to characterize the relations (if any) between the data recorded at the two ECoG electrodes.
 To do so, let’s review a vital tool in this characterization, the Fourier transform.
-We defined in [chapter 3](../03) the Fourier transfom of a signal $x$; let's repeat that definition here,
+We defined in [notebook 3](../03) the Fourier transfom of a signal $x$; let's repeat that definition here,

 $$
 X_j = \sum_{n=1}^N x_n \exp(-2 \pi i \, f_j \, t_n) \, .